treeverse/lakeFS/docs/enterprise/troubleshooting.md

 Aside from the specific secret type listed above, `flare` also has the ability to detect and redact generic high-entropy strings, which are likely to be secrets.

 Redacted secrets are replaced by a `SHA512` hash of the value.
-This allows comparing values (e.g., between lakeFS and fluffy) without exposing the actual values.
+This allows comparing them (e.g., between lakeFS and fluffy) without exposing the actual values.

 Although we've taken great care to clean the information `flare` collects of secrets, the process isn't perfect.
 We recommend manually reviewing the `flare`'s output before sharing them.